mei-desofs/desofs2024_M1D_2/docs/AbuseCasesTestPlanning/ThreatModeling.md

 - **Audit Logging**: Log all admin activities and changes made to the website's configuration or user data for accountability and forensic purposes.

-- **Two-Factor Authentication (2FA)**: Enforce 2FA for admin accounts to add an extra layer of security and prevent unauthorized access in case of compromised credentials.
+- **Two-Factor Authentication (2FA)**: Enforce 2FA for accounts to add an extra layer of security and prevent unauthorized access in case of compromised credentials.

-### Files and Resources:
-<a name="files-and-resources"></a>

-#### Security Requirements:
-- **Input Validation**: Check file size and file count before uncompressing.
-- **Limits**: Enforce maximum uncompressed size and file count to prevent resource exhaustion.
-- **Error Handling**: Provide clear error messages for rejected files.

-**Solution**: Make sure to validate files on the server before uncompressing them by checking their size and number to make sure they meet the specified limits.

 ### RESTful Web Service:
 <a name="restful-web-service"></a>